catliba/catlib.com/src/content/notes/poker/preflop-ranges.md

 <div style="margin-left: 1rem;">

-Note: in a 9 handed game, UTG would be around UTG2~LJ
+Note: in a 9 handed game, UTG would be around UTG2~LJ.
+The tightest you will ever want to 3!, as early position (EP) players play a strong range.
-- as the HJ : 99+, A9s+, A5s–A4s, KTs+, QJs+, AQo+
+- as the HJ : 99+, A9s+, A5s–A4s, KTs+, QJs, AQo+
     - suited connectors (45, 56, 67) very infrequent 3!
+    - super tight, notice how we don't play JTs, QTs, KQo
-- as the CO : same as HJ
+- as the CO : same tightness as HJ
     - suited connectors (45, 56, 67) very infrequent 3!
     - add in KQo, QTs, 88 occasionally
 - as the BTN : 88+, A9s+, A5s–A4s, KTs+, QJs+, AQo+
+    - Loosest position (discounting BB) but still very tight
     - Every single suited broadway or offsuit Q and higher
     - suited connectors (56, 67) very infrequent 3!
 - as the SB : 99+, ATs+, A5s, KTs+, QTs+, AKo